Vermont couple helps decorate the White House for Christmas

-You could call it a once in a lifetime experience If it wasn’t Jennifer Jones’ second time heading to the White House to help hang the annual holiday décor.
+It would have been a once-in-a-lifetime experience if it wasn’t Jennifer Jones’ second time helping hang the annual holiday décor at the White House.

 “I got to decorate the tree in the blue room, the official White House Christmas tree,” Jones said.

-A surreal environment, Jones said it took all 3 days to dress the 18.5 ft tree, inside and out.
-The 2020 theme– America the Beautiful.
-Students from all over the country designed ornaments including some from the Green Mountain State.
+Jones said it took three days to dress the 18-and-a-half foot tree for this year’s theme — America the Beautiful.
+Students from all over the country, including some from the Green Mountain State, designed ornaments.

 “We can’t let anything get in the way of our traditions,” she said.
 “We were able to do it safely and do still do something really beautiful.”